yurikleb/yurikleb/README.md

 - 🔭 I’m currently working on some "Design × Science" projects
 - 🌱 I’m currently learning computer vision tools and hacks
 - 🙌 I’m looking to collaborate on cognition and neuroscience projects
-- 🚵‍♂️ I try to sepnd atleast one day a week on my bike
+- 🚵‍♂️ I try to sepnd at least one day a week on my bike

 [yurikleb.com](http://www.yurikleb.com/)